 \subsection{Ambient space metric}

 According to the preceding section, we leverage a VAE to learn a Riemannian metric.
 However, there are situations where this metric needs to be changed.
-For example, if our metric encapsulates the main patterns of the robot motion demonstrations, we may be interested in endowing the robot with obstacle avoidance capabilities.
+For example, if our metric encapsulates the main patterns of the robot motion demonstrations, we may be interested in endowing the robot with obstacle-avoidance capabilities.
 This means that we now require to reshape the manifold to take these obstacles into account.
 To do so, we need to reshape the previously-learned metric so that the new geodesics lead to obstacle-free robot motions.

-A na\"ive approach would entail retraining the VAE model with new data, which is time consuming and data intensive, and can only be executed offline.
+A na\"ive approach would entail retraining the VAE model with new data, which is time-consuming and data-intensive, and can only be executed offline.
 We propose to reshape the learned metric by considering problem-specific ambient metrics.
 Note that although the definition of curve length relies on the Euclidean metric of $\ambient$, this is not a strict requirement.
 Indeed, \cite{arvanitidis:arxiv:2020} argued that there is value in giving the ambient space a manually-defined \emph{Riemannian} metric and including that into the definition of curve length.
 The resulting metric can then be used to compute the curve length as,

 where $\Metric_\ambient$ is the ambient metric, which can now vary smoothly across $\ambient$.
 The reshaped Riemannian metric in $\latent$ is then computed as follows,

 Given this metric, we can compute geodesics that are repelled from certain regions of the ambient space $\ambient$ by increasing the value of the ambient metric $\Metric_\ambient$.
 We demonstrate how this metric reshaping method is leveraged to generate obstacle-free robot motions in Section~\ref{sec:experiments}.